 8. THE OLDEST GOLDFISH LIVED TO BE 43.

-Buying a goldfish isn’t supposed to be a lifelong commitment.
+Buying a goldfish isn't supposed to be a lifelong commitment.
 You may hope for it to last a few years at the most, but with proper care and good genes, a goldfish can live to be much older.
-The world’s oldest goldfish, a carnival prize named Tish, died in 1999 at the age of 43.
-According to his owner, the secret to his longevity was occasional sunlight and being fed in moderation.
+The world's oldest goldfish, a carnival prize named Tish, died in 1999 at the age of 43.
+According to his owner, the secret to Tish's longevity was occasional sunlight and being fed in moderation.

 9. FISHBOWLS ARE BANNED IN PARTS OF ITALY.